Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Results

 where $U_{T}=1$ is the target bulk velocity at the hill crest and $n$ is the time step number.

-The predictions are compared with DNS by~\cite{froehlich:mellen:rodi:temmerman:leschziner:05}.
+The predictions are compared with DNS~\cite{froehlich:mellen:rodi:temmerman:leschziner:05}.
 The grid is the same as in the DNS in the $x-y$ plane, i.e. $ 196\times 128$ ($x\times y$) cells.
 Two cells are used in the $z$ direction.
 All quantities are normalized using the height of the hill $(H$) and the bulk velocity ($U_b$) at the crest of the hill.

-Figures~\ref{hill-u} compare the predicted velocity profiles with DNS and as can be seen the agreement with the $k-\omega$-PINN-NN model is much better with the standard $k-\omega$ model.
-The velocity profiles predicted with the $k-\omega$-PINN-NN model are better than those obtained with a steady full Reynolds-stress closure~\citep{jakirlic:15}.
-Also the shear stresses are better predicted by the $k-\omega$-PINN-NN model model than by the standard $k-\omega$ model (which is logical as the velocity profiles are well predicted by the former model).
-However, it is seen that both models predict very poor Reynolds shear stresses near the crest of the hill (Fig.~\ref{u05-hill}).
-The reason that $\uv$ at $x=0.05$ even has the wrong sign for $y> 1.15$ is that $\D \bar{v}/\D x< 0$ and $\left |\D \bar{v}/\D x\right| > \left |\D \bar{u}/\D y\right|$ in the expression for the shear stress (see Eq.~\ref{mom1})
+Figures~\ref{hill-u} compare the predicted velocity profiles with DNS and as can be seen the agreement with the $k-\omega$-PINN-NN model is much better than with the standard $k-\omega$ model.
+The shear stresses are slightly better predicted by the $k-\omega$-PINN-NN model model than by the standard $k-\omega$ model (which is logical as the velocity profiles are better predicted by the former model).
+However, it is seen that both models predict much too small magnitude of the Reynolds shear stresses in the outer region near and downstream of the crest of the hill (Figs.~\ref{uv05-hill} and \ref{uv1-hill}).
+The reason may be that there is a large-scale flapping motion near the crest in the DNS that is not captured in steady RANS.

 Figures~\ref{hill-k} show the predicted turbulent kinetic energy profiles.
-As can be seen the agreement is rather poor as the predicted $k$ with the $k-\omega$-PINN-NN model is in general too large; the agreement for the standard $k-\omega$ model is actually better for $x\ge 5$.
+As can be seen the predicted $k$ with the $k-\omega$-PINN-NN model is in general too large; the agreement for the standard $k-\omega$ model is actually better for $x\ge 5$.
 It should be mentioned that also the steady full Reynolds-stress closures gives inaccurate turbulent kinetic energy~\citep{jakirlic:15} (much too small values).